NikolaiRadke/Noko/howto_compile/README.md

-# Compiling instructions for NOKO
+# Compiling instructions for Noko
 ### NOTE: These options are used globally for all sketches.

 **Prerequisits**